xemul/mosaic/README.md

     location: /foo/bar

 Describes a btrfs mosaic located at /foo/bar.
-The metadata part is then in the /foo/bar, so are the tesserae (volumes).
+The metadata part is then in the /foo/bar, so are the volumes.
 Adding

     layout:
         fs: subdir

 will mean that the metadata is at /foo/bar/subdir.
-Tesserae remain in the /foo/bar and thus do not intersect with metadata.
+Volumes remain in the /foo/bar and thus do not intersect with metadata.

 The detailed description of config file is in doc/config.txt